PapaFringo/minecraft-hardcore-server-reset/README.md

 Restarts the server afterward

-Stores all player death events

-Provides a stats command to show all stored player statistics
+Provides a stats command to show all stored player deaths

 📦 Installation & Usage
 1. Prepare Your Server

-Download a Minecraft server JAR (e.g., Fabric).
+Download a Minecraft server JAR

 Copy your server launch command.